python-websockets/websockets/docs/index.rst

 It supports several network I/O and control flow paradigms.

-1. The primary implementation builds upon :mod:`asyncio`, Python's standard asynchronous I/O framework.
+1. The default implementation builds upon :mod:`asyncio`, Python's built-in asynchronous I/O library.
 It provides an elegant coroutine-based API.
-It's ideal for servers that handle many clients concurrently.
+It's ideal for servers that handle many client connections.

-   .. admonition:: As of version :ref:`13.0`, there is a new :mod:`asyncio`
-      implementation.
-      :class: important

-      The historical implementation in ``websockets.legacy`` traces its roots to early versions of websockets.
-Although it's stable and robust, it is now considered legacy.

-      The new implementation in ``websockets.asyncio`` is a rewrite on top of the Sans-I/O implementation.
-It adds a few features that were impossible to implement within the original design.

-      The new implementation provides all features of the historical implementation, and a few more.
-If you're using the historical implementation, you should :doc:`ugrade to the new implementation
-      <howto/upgrade>`.
-It's usually straightforward.

 2. The :mod:`threading` implementation is a good alternative for clients, especially if you aren't familiar with :mod:`asyncio`.
-It may also be used for servers that don't need to serve many clients.
+It may also be used for servers that handle few client connections.

 3. The `Sans-I/O`_ implementation is designed for integrating in third-party libraries, typically application servers, in addition being used internally by websockets.

 .. _Sans-I/O: https://sans-io.readthedocs.io/

+Refer to the :doc:`feature support matrices <reference/features>` for the full list of features provided by each implementation.

+.. admonition:: The :mod:`asyncio` implementation was rewritten.
+   :class: tip

+   The new implementation in ``websockets.asyncio`` builds upon the Sans-I/O implementation.
+It adds features that were impossible to provide in the original design.
+It was introduced in version 13.0.

+   The historical implementation in ``websockets.legacy`` traces its roots to early versions of websockets.
+While it's stable and robust, it was deprecated in version 14.0 and it will be removed by 2030.

+   The new implementation provides the same features as the historical implementation, and then some.
+If you're using the historical implementation, you should :doc:`ugrade to the new implementation <howto/upgrade>`.

 Here's an echo server using the :mod:`asyncio` API: